animesshhh/Alt-Mobility-Customer-Analysis/README.md

    - Used DAX in Power BI to visualize cohort retention.

 4. **Performance Breakdown**
-   - Used `ORDER BY` and `GROUP BY` to analyze trends over time, such as:
+   - Analyzed trends over time, such as:
      - Monthly order and payment growth
      - Order status breakdowns
      - Payment method preferences